 2020 was a successful year for the Service Team, but we continue to work hard to help menstruators in need.
 For 2021, the Service Team aims to collect 40,000 products and run at least 15 product drives!

 Each pack has 7 tampons and 11 pads.

 Watch this video of Elle, one of our Chief Marketing Officers, to learn how to make a period pack.
 Grab a few friends, sit down, and have a (virtual) pack-making party!

 What do I do after I'm done making my packs?

 Thank you for the time and effort towards making these packs.
-We'd love to help you get these packs to menstruators in Ontario who need them - fill out the form below and we'll get back to you ASAP.
+We would love to help you get these packs to menstruators in Ontario who need them - fill out the form below and we will get back to you ASAP.